Chokkanatha Nayak Invasion of Ramnad: Invasion

 Chokkanatha Nayak grew weary of the prolonged conflict.
 Realizing the difficulty of pursuing an enemy who continually evaded direct confrontation, he decided to withdraw from the campaign.
 Prioritizing religious obligations, he returned to Madurai to participate in significant religious ceremonies.
 Before his departure, he entrusted the command of his army to his officers, delegating the responsibility of continuing military operations in the Marava country.

 the Sethupathi of Ramnad, emboldened by the Chokkanatha Nayak's absence, swiftly regained his confidence.
 Emerging from his jungle strongholds, he launched a series of surprise attacks on the Nayak's troops whenever opportunities arose.
 His deep knowledge of the terrain gave him a significant advantage, allowing him to strike unexpectedly and catch the enemy off guard.
 Utilizing guerrilla tactics, he managed to secure several minor victories, gradually weakening the morale and strength of Chokkanatha’s army.

 Aftermath

 Faced with continued resistance and the challenges of prolonged guerrilla warfare, Chokkanatha Nayak ultimately decided to abandon his efforts to completely subdue the Sethupathi of Ramnad. he chose instead to withdraw the majority of his forces from the conflict zone.
 However rather than relinquishing control entirely he adopted a strategic approach by stationing garrisons in key forts across the Marava country.
-This allowed him to maintain a some authority over the region.
+This allowed him to maintain some authority over the region.